John Smith1

 Beatrice Marion Hall1

-Beatrice Marion Hall is the daughter of Edward Kirkpatrick Hall.1 She married William Finlay, 2nd Viscount Finlay, son of Robert Bannatyne Finlay, 1st Viscount Finlay and Mary Innes, on 25 April 1902 at Temple Church, London, England.1
+Beatrice Marion Hall was born in 1880 at Kensington, London, England.2 She was the daughter of Edward Kirkpatrick Hall and Marion Louisa Webb.1,2 She married William Finlay, 2nd Viscount Finlay, son of Robert Bannatyne Finlay, 1st Viscount Finlay and Mary Innes, on 25 April 1902 at Temple Church, London, EnglandG.1

-From 25 April 1902, her married name became Finlay.1 As a result of her marriage, Beatrice Marion Hall was styled as Viscountess Finlay on 9 March 1929.
+From 25 April 1902, her married name became Finlay.1 After her marriage, Beatrice Marion Hall was styled as Viscountess Finlay on 9 March 1929.

 Citations